chaisid24/code-data-jasa-24/README.md

 You may need to change the parameters: n and beta.0.true (see end of data-gen-simulation-code.R)

-This will produce a fixed X matrix, and M = 400 Monte-Carlo replication of y, for each choice of error distribution.
+This will produce a fixed X matrix, and M = 400 Monte-Carlo replications of y (n dimensional response vector), for each choice of error distribution.

 error.distribution.1 = N(0,1)